panalexeu/samurai/README.md

 # Samurai Game
 ## Description
 A simple and short platformer game developed with pygame library.
 Game combines features of metroidvania, soulsborne and mario games.
 All sprites for the game were drawn with aseprite.
+Youtube video [link]() with a game demonstration.
 ## Features
 * Level system like in metroidvania games;
 * Simple saving system based on bonfires like in soulsborne games.
 The saving system was developed with sqlite;